 Edited by Jennifer Heebner, Editor in Chief

-Gemologist Vincent Pardieu recently traveled to Afghanistan to see the famous Lapis Lazuli mines in Badakhshan.
-The following are excerpts from his personal Facebook account.
-Pardieu’s trip was to build up his own private reference collection for gem origin studies—not to purchase gems for resale.
-Also find him at @vincent_pardieu.
+The following are excerpts from gemologist Vincent Pardieu’s personal account of a recent trip to Afghanistan to see the famous Lapis Lazuli mines in Badakhshan.
+Pardieu visited the mines to expand his own private reference collection for gem origin studies—not to purchase gems for resale.
+Find him at @vincent_pardieu.
 Learn more about gem origins here.
 Photos by Vincent Pardieu.